 If you’re stuck on a costume, we’ve got some fun ideas that are as easy to put together as they are Frisco inspired.

 FC DALLAS PLAYER

-FC Dallas's regular season goes through early November.
+FC Dallas's regular season is still kicking as the fall weather arrives.
 So, whether you need an iconic look to attend a match, or you’re looking to score the most candy, we recommend taking costume inspiration from these pros.

 Take the pitch with this look:

 - Knee-high socks